roccx/webtrekk-ios-sdk/README.md

 Xcode 8.3+ and Swift 3.1 starting with version 4.5.1

-tvOS support starting with verison 4.2.0 with the follow limitation:
+tvOS support starting with version 4.2.0 with the following limitation:
 No screen resolution and network status automatic tracing support.

-watchOS support starting with verison 4.3.0 with the follow limiation
+watchOS support starting with version 4.3.0 with the following limiations:
-1. No screen resolution and network status automatic tracking support.
+1. No screen resolution and network status automatic trackinging support.
 2. No deep link and campaign support.

 Installation